-Child support plays a crucial role in ensuring that children receive the financial support they need from both parents, even when those parents are no longer together.
+Child support plays a crucial role in ensuring that children receive the financial support they need from both parents.
+This includes those whose parents are no longer together.
+Don’t know how to calculate child support?
 Understanding how the state calculates child support and what factors influence the amount can help you learn what it will take to meet your child’s needs.

 Factors That Influence Child Support Calculations

 Several key factors come into play when calculating child support.
+What factors should you consider in how to calculate child support?
 These factors can vary from state to state, but generally include:

 Who Pays the Most Child Support?